dangrondahl/dangrondahl.github.io/content/pages/about.md

 ## Please contribute :pray:

-Now, I unfortunately didn't have the luxury to meet up with thought leaders in the Wasatch mountains of Utah, like the authors of the [Agile Manifesto](https://agilemanifesto.org/history.html) did.
-But in the days of GitHub, we don't need to.
+Now, I didn’t get to brainstorm with top minds in the Wasatch mountains of Utah like the [Agile Manifesto](https://agilemanifesto.org/history.html) folks did.
+But hey, it’s the era of GitHub – who needs mountains when you've got the cloud, right?

-The DevEx Manifesto is a living set of values and principles.
-It's not a static document, and hopefully it will evolve over time.
-This is why it's versioned.
+The DevEx Manifesto isn't just a bunch of ideas on paper; it’s a living, breathing set of values and principles.
+It’s meant to evolve, to grow with our understanding, which is why I'm keeping it versioned.

-My naive hope is that the DevEx Manifesto eventually will become a community-driven document.
-It is only as good as the people who contribute to it, and the people who use it.
+I've got this hope – maybe a bit naive, but a hope nonetheless – that the DevEx Manifesto will turn into something driven by our community.
+It's only as strong and meaningful as the contributions and insights we all bring to it, and how we put it into practice.

-As we learn more about developer experience, I will update the DevEx Manifesto accordingly.
-Therefore, I encourage you to contribute to the DevEx Manifesto by either opening an issue or submitting a pull request on [GitHub](https://github.com/dangrondahl/dangrondahl.github.io)
+As our grasp of developer experience deepens, so will the Manifesto.
+That’s why I’m all for collaboration and input.
+Got an idea?
+A suggestion?
+Jump onto [GitHub](https://github.com/dangrondahl/dangrondahl.github.io) and let’s make it better together.
+Open an issue or a Pull Request – every bit of input is a step towards shaping a manifesto that truly reflects our collective wisdom and experience.